Skip to main content

 9 mentions Positive Neutral Negative

-The atmosphere is widely praised for its dark, detailed, and immersive art style, complemented by effective, ambient music that enhances the game's oppressive and haunting mood.
-While some minor flaws exist, such as map design and asset issues, the overall atmosphere significantly contributes to the game's appeal.
+The game's atmosphere is widely praised for its dark, oppressive, and richly detailed art style, complemented by effective, ambient music that enhances the overall mood.
+While some minor flaws exist, such as map design and asset issues, the immersive and haunting ambiance remains a standout feature.

 • “Atmosphere is huge and full of detailed art.”